 Here are eleven easily done things that you can do to bring down the cost of electricity in your apartment.

-- Shut off lights you’re not using – This is basic due diligence, which when exercised, contributes handsomely to energy costs savings.
+- Shut off lights, the television and ceiling fans you’re not using – This is basic due diligence, which when exercised, contributes handsomely to energy costs savings.
 If you don’t have this habit, then try consciously to incorporate it into your lifestyle.
 On similar lines, unplug appliances you are not using.

 - Use the refrigerator intelligently – Don’t use the fridge for storing stuff that will remain unspoiled outside.
 It will bring down the cooling requirements and help control costs.
 Asparagus, arugula, basil, shelled beans, beets, Brussels sprouts, cabbage, carrots, eggplant, garlic, leeks, and many other perishable items can easily be kept outside.